 - Group work – dialectical behavioural therapies (DBT)

 - Interpersonal therapy

-We aim to offer a timely and accessible service to children, young people and their families who mental health problems in the Calderdale and Kirklees areas.
+We aim to offer a timely and accessible service to children, young people and their families who have mental health problems in the Kirklees area.
 Our team ensure that individuals have access to the appropriate assessments, have support and treatment as quickly as possible and are managed in the community wherever possible.